gnoverse/gc24-us-workshop/phases/p2/README.md

 Search for `TODO:` in the code to easily navigate to places to add code that will complete the goals outlined above.

+**Resources:**
+Check out our [standard library reference docs](https://docs.gno.land/reference/stdlibs) to help complete this exercise.

 **Testing:**
 - Run `gnodev *` from this directory to spin up the local node
 - Navigate to the realm via the browser and verify rendering is working
-- Post a couple of questions
+- Post a couple of questions using `gnokey` to call the function you created to post a question
 - Verify that these questions are being rendered correctly.
 - Modify a question
 - Verify the question was modified